 - Condition—Have two Hydro characters in your party.

-- Effect—Reduces the duration of being affected by Pyro by 40 percent and increases incoming healing by 30 percent.
+- Effect—Reduces the duration of being affected by Pyro by 40 percent and increases Max HP by 25 percent.

 - Fervent Flames